-A major within the Department of Business and Economics prepares students to enter a widerange of careers in business or in the public sector or to enter graduate programs.
-The degree develops broadly educated individuals who are flexible, skilled at solving problems, aware of a diversity of viewpoints, and responsive to rapidly changing environments.
+A major within the Department of Business and Economics prepares students to enter a wide range of careers in business or in the public sector or to enter graduate programs.
+The degree develops broadly educated individuals who are flexible, skilled at solving problems, aware of a diversity of viewpoints and responsive to rapidly changing environments.

-The department offers a major in business administration and a major in economics.
-Students majoring in business have the option of taking a concentration in accounting/finance.
+The department offers a major in business administration.
+Students majoring in business have the option of taking a concentration in accounting or marketing.

-Students majoring in business and economics plan core and elective courses in consultation with their faculty advisor in order to improve communication and analysis skills, develop the strongest possible background in their area of interest, and achieve a well-rounded liberal arts education.
-Off-campus internships are available for students who have identified or who wish to explore specific career options.
+Students majoring in business plan core and elective courses in consultation with their faculty advisors in order to improve communication and analysis skills, develop the strongest possible background in their area of interest, and achieve a well-rounded liberal arts education.
+Offcampus internships are available for students who have identified or who wish to explore specific career options.